-WATER QUALITY AND HEALTH (43-57 SH)
+WATER QUALITY AND HEALTH (43-57 SH)\

-Students must complete the School-Wide Core Requirements and a minimum of 22 semester hours of the following courses as part of their divisional and elective choices.
+Students must complete the School-Wide Core Requirements and a sufficient number of the following courses as part of their divisional and elective choices as necessary to attain 43-57 SH of credit.
 In addition, students must adhere to the divisional requirements as stipulated for their individual program of study.